COVID-19 Vaccine FAQs

 Tennesseans can follow a simple, three-step process to learn when they’re eligible for vaccination and register for a vaccination appointment:

-- Find the Phase Your County is Vaccinating: To learn what phase your county is vaccinating, visit this page.
+- Find Your County: To learn what phase your county is vaccinating, visit this page.

-- Register for a Vaccination Appointment: People who are in a phase currently being vaccinated in their county can register online here for an appointment time to receive a vaccination through their county health department.
-Click your county on the map and then click “Make an Appointment” to register.
+- Register for a Vaccination Appointment: Click your county on the map and then click “Make an Appointment” to register.
 Those who register will be asked to enter their name and contact information to be notified of their appointment date, time, and location as soon as vaccine becomes available.

 Additional Frequently Asked Questions